 The bicep primarily serves to flex your elbow (such as during a curl), which causes your tricep to lengthen.
 Then, as you extend your elbow, the bicep lengthens, and the tricep shortens.
 When doing an exercise that causes elbow extension (such as tricep cable extensions), your tricep primarily does the work by compressing.
 Meanwhile, your bicep lengthens.

-Final words on the bicep vs. the tricep – how are they different
+Last words on the bicep vs. the tricep: how are they different